Why We Should Ban Advertising

 by

 I read this article asking, "What if we made advertising illegal?"
-At first, I thought, "No way, that’s crazy."
-But the more I sat with it, the more I realized: ads are everywhere, and they’re making everything worse.
+At first, I thought there was no way.
+It's a crazy thought.
+But the more I sat with it, the more I realized that the reason everything is getting worse is because ads are everywhere.

 But why?
 It makes perfect sense.
 The financial incentives to create addictive digital content would instantly disappear, and so would the mechanisms that allow both commercial and political actors to create personalized, reality-distorting bubbles: